rerun/rerun/modules/stubbs/README.md

     [ -z "$JUMPS" ] && { JUMPS=1 ; }

-Below the `while` loop, you can see a test for the JUMPS variable (check for a non empty string).
+Below the `while` loop, you can see a test for the JUMPS variable (check for empty string).
 A statement like this is added for options that declare `DEFAULT` metadata.